luungoc2005/luungoc2005-github-io-old/_posts/2016-12-15-using-the-html5-audio-tag-with-jquery.markdown

 ---
-title:  "Using the HTML5 audio tag with jQuery"
+title:  "Using the HTML5 audio tag with jQuery and Javascript"
 date: 2016-12-15 16:16:38 +7
 categories:
  - tutorials